The 2d-directed spanning forest converges to the Brownian web: Introduction and results

-The third main ingredient is a very accurate study, conducted in Section \ref{Sect:RenewalMarkov}, of the joint evolution of DSF trajectories.
-Exploiting the geometric properties of the DSF, we are able to exhibit some \textit{renewal events} (at some random times) for the joint evolution of trajectories, i.e. some suitable configurations allowing us to recover a Markovian structure (see Proposition \ref{prop:regen}) w.r.t. a enhanced filtration.
-Moreover, we show that both time and width of the explored region (by the trajectories) between two consecutive renewal events admit sub-exponentially decays.
-Put together, these properties allows us to construct a process $\{Y_{\ell} : \ell\geq 0\}$, defined in (\ref{def:LProcess}), satisfying conditions of the Laplace argument, especially a super-martingale condition (Theorem \ref{thm:LaplaceCoalescingTimeTail} $(ii)$).\\
+The third main ingredient is a very accurate study, conducted in Section \ref{sect:Renewal}, of the joint evolution of DSF trajectories.
+Exploiting the geometric properties of the DSF, we are able to exhibit some \textit{renewal events} (at some random times) for the joint evolution of multiple trajectories.
+In case of evolution of a single trajectory, these renewal events give some suitable configurations allowing us to recover Markovian structure (see Proposition \ref{prop:SinglePtRWalk}).
+For joint evolution of two paths, we show that the distance between the paths observed at these random times behaves like a random walk when the paths are sufficiently far apart.
+Moreover, we show that both time and width of the explored region (by the trajectories) between two consecutive renewal events admit tail distributions with sub-exponential decays.
+All these properties allow us to show that the distance process satisfies the conditions of the Laplace argument, more precisely conditions of Theorem \ref{thm:LaplaceCoalescingTimeTailNew2}.

-\textbf{Application to the RST: the highways and byways problem.}\\
+\subsection{Application to the RST: the highways and byways problem}

 In \cite[Theorem 2.1]{BB07}, Baccelli and Bordenave also described the semi-infinite paths of the Radial Spanning Tree (RST).
 In particular, they showed that the (random) number $\chi_r$ of semi-infinite paths of the RST crossing the circle $\mathcal{C}_r$-- centered at the origin $O$ and with radius $r$ --tends to infinity with probability $1$ as $r\to\infty$.
 A natural question is then to specify the growth rate of $\chi_r$ w.r.t. the radius $r$.
 Since the article of Hammersley and Welsh \cite{HaWe}, this question is known as the \textit{highways and byways problem}.